Bonnie Wright

 Bonnie Wright in 'Harry Potter and the Order of the Phoenix'

-Fans were divided when "Harry Potter and the Half-Blood Prince" was released, in which Harry finally falls for Ginny and proposes.
-Some were genuinely happy for Bonnie's character, while others felt Harry "could have found a better wife."
-However, no one doubted the casting choice for Ginny.
+Fans were split when "Harry Potter and the Half-Blood Prince" hit theaters, showing Harry finally falling for Ginny and proposing.
+Some fans were thrilled for Bonnie's character, while others felt Harry "could have done better."
+But no one questioned Bonnie's casting as Ginny.

 Harry and Ginny Kiss